karlestes1/CSC-506---Design-and-Analysis-of-Algorithms/README.md

 <br />

 ### VS Code Comment Anchors Extension
-I am utilizing the [Comment Anchors extension](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors) for Visual Studio Code which places anchors within comments to allow for easy navigation and the ability to track TODO's, code reviews, etc.
+I am also using the [Comment Anchors extension](https://marketplace.visualstudio.com/items?itemName=ExodiusStudios.comment-anchors) for Visual Studio Code which places anchors within comments to allow for easy navigation and the ability to track TODO's, code reviews, etc. You may find the following tags intersperesed throughout the code in this repository: ANCHOR, TODO, FIXME, STUB, NOTE, REVIEW, SECTION, LINK, CELL, FUNCTION, CLASS

-A few custom anchors were added for project planning and issue tracking which include CLASS, CELL, and FUNCTION.
+For anyone using this extension, please note that CELL, FUNCTION, and CLASS are tags I defined myself.
 <br />

 ___